mikespub-org/epub-loader/README.md

   - import CSV records into new Calibre database
   - import JSON files from Lookup into new Calibre database
 - Export:
+  - export CSV records with available ebooks
-  - export CSV records from Calibre database
+  - dump CSV records from Calibre database
 - Lookup:
   - match ebooks and authors with WikiData
   - match ebooks and authors with Google Books